christian-dussol-cloud-native/.github/profile/README.md

 This organization hosts resources that bridge the gap between cloud-native technologies and financial services requirements, with a focus on governance, compliance and security.

-Maintained by [Christian Dussol](https://github.com/christiandussol), Engineering Manager at Finastra.
+Maintained by [Christian Dussol](https://github.com/christiandussol), Engineering Manager at teciem.

 ## 📝 License